JiriSlof/KnowledgeBase/MS System Center.md

 ### Client Managed License (CML)
 - Software Assurance is included with all Client MLs.
 - Client MLs include the right to run the Management Server software and MS SQL Server.

-> [!TIP]
-> *A Server ML Core license must be assigned to each physical core in the server, with a minimum of 8 Core licenses per processor, and a minimum of 16 Core licenses per server.
-> For example, a single processor server with 4 cores requires 16 Server ML Core licenses, and a 4-processor server with 8 cores on each processor requires 32 Server ML Core licenses.*

 ## License Mobility